-We expect our employees to look after our patients and our employees can expect us to look after them.
+We ask our employees to look after our patients and, in return, we look after our employees.

 “Hi, I’m an Admin Team Leader working within one of the prisons.